-Social Security Rules For Teachers
+The Social Security Rules Teachers Need to Know

-In the 1970s and 1980s, laws were passed that amended the Social Security rules to keep individuals from “double dipping” – receiving both a Social Security benefit and a pension from a job where they did not pay into the Social Security system.
+In the 1970s and 1980s, laws were passed that amended the Social Security rules to keep individuals from “double dipping,” or receiving both a Social Security benefit and a pension from a job where they did not pay into the Social Security system.

 These provisions reduce (or eliminate) benefits for those who worked in a job in which they:

 This is not limited to teachers.
 Other professions that often fall into this group include public sector workers like firefighters, police officers and numerous other state, county and local employees.

 If You Were Employed But Weren’t Covered by Social Security

 In the beginning, Social Security didn’t cover any public sector employees.
 But as many states dropped their own pension plans and adopted coverage agreements with the Social Security Administration, things have changed.

 Today there are still 15 states that participate solely in their own pension plans instead of Social Security: